-Protein tied to cancer drug resistance in miceDecember 7th, 2012 in Cancer /
+Protein tied to cancer drug resistance in miceDecember 7, 2012 in Medicine & Health / Cancer

 Blocking a specific protein renders tumors more vulnerable to treatment in mice, suggesting new therapies could eventually achieve the same in humans, according to new research from Fox Chase Cancer Center to be presented at the 2012 CTRC-AACR San Antonio Breast Cancer Symposium on Friday, December 7, 2012.